-An S corporation is a specific type of corporation that chooses to be taxed under Subchapter S regulations in the tax code.
+An S corporation is a specific type of corporation formation that chooses to be taxed under Subchapter S regulations in the tax code.
 To qualify for S corporation structure and taxation, you’ll first need to create a limited liability company (LLC) or corporation.

 There are a variety of benefits to choosing an S corp structure for your Florida business.
 S corps get limited liability protections, meaning they’re treated as separate legal entities.
 Shareholders of S corps are protected from the debts and liabilities of the company, so they do not have to worry about being held legally liable for the corporation’s actions unless they themselves either commit a criminal offense or do not uphold the corporation’s rules.
 They are protected from bankruptcy as well.